reflect/reflect-node/README.md

 ##### Reporting

-Our reporting APIs are allow you to query the connections you've previously configured in Reflect.
+Our reporting APIs are allow you to query the projects you've previously configured in Reflect.

 We currently only support the `report()` method.
 This method accepts four